iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 An experiment can have one of the following statuses:

-- **Running** - Iterative Studio expects to receive live metrics for these experiments.
+- **Running** - Iterative Studio expects to receive live metrics and plots for these experiments.
 - **Completed** - Iterative Studio does expect to receive any more updates for these experiments.
-Once the experiment concludes, live metrics will no longer be displayed for the experiment.
+Once the experiment concludes, live metrics or plots will no longer be displayed for the experiment.
 You are expected to persist the final results in Git.
 TODO: confirm if this statement is correct.

 - **Stopped/Error** - These experiments stopped due to some error.

 <admon>

-Live metrics sent by DVCLive are displayed in all the projects that are connected to the Git repository whose URL you have specified in the `STUDIO_REPO_URL` environment variable.
+Live metrics and plots sent by DVCLive are displayed in all the projects that are connected to the Git repository whose URL you have specified in the `STUDIO_REPO_URL` environment variable.

 </admon>